Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 🎯 Objective

-The objective of this project was to analyze the patterns, behaviors, and consequences of social media usage among students.
+1. Objective of this project was to analyze the patterns, behaviors, and consequences of social media usage among students.
 Specifically, the project aimed to:

 - Identify the average daily time students spend on social media platforms.